-2.2 importance of nutrition on early childhood and primary education pupils.
+2.4 Importance of nutrition on primary education pupils.

 Recent studies from the nutrition and economics literatures reaffirm the importance of nutrition for the cognitive achievement and school enrollment of children.
 Nutrition is also important for development of a country because if the children are healthy they will study well and therefore are future leaders.
 (Berkeley Seth and dean Johnson 1991)